6th February 2011

 So I think we’ve covered most of the major points on hardware and network resilliency and availability.
 Let’s look at how to put that all together and build a hosting cluster.

 For the purposes of brevity, and clarity, let’s assume for the time being that you’ve chosen to use a dedicated host provider.
-I can personally recommend Melbourne.
-I use them at $dayjob for some dedicated server needs.

 If you’re choosing to do the owned hardware / rented rack space thing, then there’s not a great deal of difference in the actual configuration of the servers, but there’s more complexity involved, etc.

 For most small/medium size hosting needs, I tend to recommend a 4 node hosting cluster.
 This is based on having 2 web servers, and 2 database backends.